avephill/SDM_Demo/README.md

 There are 3 general classes of SDM methods:

-1. Profiling Methods: distance and environmental envelope based methods.
+1.  **Profiling Methods**: distance and environmental envelope based methods.
 Includes BIOCLIM, DOMAIN, and Mahalanobis.
-2. Regression Methods: uses regression-based methods to model the relationship between predictors and occurences.
+2.  **Regression Methods**: uses regression-based methods to model the relationship between predictors and occurences.
 Includes GLM, GAM, and MARS
-3. Machine Learning Methods: Includes Artificial Neural Networks, Boosted Regression Trees, Random Forest, and Support Vector Machines
+3.  **Machine Learning Methods**: Includes Artificial Neural Networks, Boosted Regression Trees, Random Forest, and Support Vector Machines

 Instead of organizing this section by these different algorithms, as